Updated daily

 What should I look for in a checking account in 2026?+

 Prioritize five things: no monthly maintenance fee, no minimum balance requirement, free or reimbursed ATM access, early direct deposit, and a well-rated mobile app.
-Any one of those missing is usually a sign you can do better elsewhere.
+Any one of those missing is usually a sign you can do better elsewhere — and in 2026 you should not have to pay a cent to hold a checking account.

 Early direct deposit lets you access your paycheck up to two business days before the official payday.
-The feature was pioneered by neobanks like Chime and is now standard at SoFi, Capital One 360, Ally, and most major online banks.
+The feature was pioneered by neobanks like Chime and is now standard at SoFi, Capital One 360, Ally, Discover, Varo, Current, and virtually every major online bank in 2026.

 Are online checking accounts FDIC insured?+

 Yes — as long as the bank (or the partner bank a neobank uses) is FDIC-insured, your deposits are protected up to $250,000 per depositor, per insured bank.
-You can verify any institution at the FDIC's BankFind tool.
+You can verify any institution at the FDIC's BankFind tool in under 30 seconds.

 Should I have more than one checking account?+